 The best thing about August is the Howard County Fair.
 It’s a tradition for for our family, and because we always seem to choose to go on the hottest day of summer, I have 10 years of memories of wondering around the livestock buildings and the 4H exhibits sweating through my tank top while the boys pester us to move on to the midway for the rides, carnival games, and junk food – elephant ears, cotton candy, and fried Oreos.

 There’s something timeless about a county fair.
 The rides never seem to change – funny how technology hasn’t moved us past the Tilt-a-Whirl or the ferris wheel – and the people don’t change much either.
-I remember meeting Martin O’Malley – Maryland’s governor since 2006 – when he was the still the mayor of Baltimore, out in front of the 4-H Farm and Garden building, shaking hands with passersby as part of his first campaign for governor.
+I remember meeting Martin O’Malley – Maryland’s governor for eight years – when he was the still the mayor of Baltimore, out in front of the 4-H Farm and Garden building, shaking hands with passersby as part of his first campaign for governor.
 I can easily imagine politicians 60 years ago doing exactly the same thing – walking around glad-handing in a landscape of men of in fedoras and ladies in narrow, Jackie-O style shifts.

 What I love most about the fair are the competitions, for the prettiest zucchini, the most even stitches, the fattest heifer, the most striking photograph.
 I can’t pretend to understand what the judges are looking for when they’re comparing one ear of corn to another one, but I love the spirit of the thing.
 I love the ribbons – “Best in Show” – and I love the thought of the child heading out the barn every day to feed the calf that will become a prizewinner.